anvilproject/anvil-portal/content/learn/data-analysts/using-r-bioconductor-in-anvil.md

   ![Jupyter Notebook Interface](_images/using-bioconductor-jupyter-notebook-interface.png)
   </figure-styles>
 - The notebook is automatically saved to a location on your persistent disk.
-- Here I've entered a simple mathematical expression in the first cell, and pressed the Run tool.
-This evaluated the expression, and opened a new cell.
-I used the Cell tool to switch to Markdown, and entered some text.
+- Here I've entered a simple mathematical expression in the first cell and pressed the Run tool.
+This evaluated the expression and opened a new cell.
+I used the Cell tool to switch to Markdown and entered some text.
   <figure-styles shadowless=true>
   ![Run a Simple Mathematical Expression](_images/using-bioconductor-run-simple-expression.png)
   </figure-styles>